 Tori is responsible for the branding and website design for the Fabric of Crime.

-Eve Townsend holds an MA (2014) in Fashion from Ryerson University and a BA (Hons.)
+Eve Townsend holds an MA (2014) in Fashion from Toronto Metropolitan University and a BA (Hons.)
 (2006) in Fine Art and Art History from the University of Saskatchewan.
 Her research focuses on the history of costume jewelry and its relation to the so-called democratization of fashion and in 2017, she co-authored a book titled Schreiner: Masters of Twentieth-Century Costume Jewelry.

 ERIC DA SILVA

-Dr. Eric Da Silva is an Assistant Professor in the Department of Physics at Ryerson University.
+Dr. Eric Da Silva is an Assistant Professor in the Department of Physics at Toronto Metropolitan University.
 His research interests and expertise focus on the use and development of non-destructive methodologies of elemental analysis using radiation-based methods.
 His research also focuses on the development of mimetic materials.
 Dr. Da Silva is a chartered Ontario chemist with a focus on the analytical chemistry of complex samples.
 His collaboration on the Fabric of Crime project is focused on the development of such methodologies for the elemental analysis of historical artifacts as well as exploring some of the fundamental chemistry associated with their production as per the appropriate historical period.